AdamB64/mess/readme.md

-# just a mess around to same people text
+# just a mess around to send people text